US judge assessing CVS merger with Aetna orders hearing

 Judge Richard Leon, who has been asked to sign off on a government agreement that allows CVS Health Corp to buy health insurer Aetna, has ordered a hearing for April 5 on the matter.

-WASHINGTON: A U.S. judge who has been asked to sign off on a government agreement that allowed CVS Health Corp to buy health insurer Aetna ordered a hearing for April 5 on the matter.
+WASHINGTON: A U.S. judge who has been asked to sign off on a government agreement that allowed CVS Health Corp to buy health insurer Aetna ordered a hearing for April 5.

 Judge Richard Leon of the U.S. District Court for the District of Columbia issued the order on Thursday, saying that he wanted the hearing to discuss which witnesses, if any, should testify before he decides whether to approve the government's deal with the companies.